 Description

-Interior: room on first floor now subdivided, used until C19 for the Justices' Sessions.
-Two-flight timber staircase of circa 1670, with square newel posts, flat-topped rail and short bulbous turned balusters.
+Inside, the first-floor room is now subdivided but was used until the 19th century for the Justices' Sessions.
+A notable feature is a two-flight timber staircase from around 1670, which has square newel posts, a flat-topped rail, and short bulbous turned balusters.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.